indexed-finance/dividends/README.md

 The timelock contract allows users to deposit one token (`depositToken`) and lock it for a set duration.
 In exchange, the user receives a second token, `dividendsToken`, which represents proportional ownership over future cashflows.

-The duration of the lock is limited by a configured range, but is set by the user making the deposit.
+The duration of the lock is set by the user making the deposit, limited by a configured range.
 The longer the deposit is locked for, the more dividend-bearing tokens will be minted for the user.
 The minimum lock duration will give 1 dividend token for every deposited token, and the maximum duration will give 1 + a configured bonus multiplier (set at deployment) for every locked token.

 In order to withdraw the locked tokens, the user must burn the amount of dividend tokens received when the deposit was made.